 Embroidered and finished by Sue Hickman Berryville, VA 12/2017

 While getting back in my ‘creative groove’ I stitched up these new Christmas ornaments (chickadeehollowdesigns).
-They currently hang on my tall quilted Christmas Tree.
+They hang annually on my tall quilted Christmas Tree.

 It is our tradition to hang ornaments one per day on the 24 red buttons on this tree as we count down the days from Dec 1st to Christmas day.

 Pieced and quilted by Sue Hickman Berryville, VA 9/2017

 Per the ‘rules’, kept secret until May 2018 when we exchange our quilts.

 1 US Quilter + 1 International Quilter + A Passion for Quilting = A Priceless Experience!
 Team #376

 Through this International Miniature Quilt Exchange, hosted by The Quilt Show a new friend in Lucja from Poland and returned to my quilting roots.
 I’ve quilted for over 40 years.
 Lucja is relatively new to quilting.
 Inspired by the purpose of this exchange, we choose a simple traditional Friendship Star theme for our challenge.